Silence. Erin walked in it. It was the numbing static in her head. It was the sound of tears falling in her heart. It was everything.

 “I’m sorry.
 I never meant for it to happen.”

 The Queen loomed above her.
 Her deep voice deepened further.

 “I don’t—I can’t say sorry enough.
 Klbkch—he died protecting me.
 He was a hero.
 I’m so sorry.”

 The Queen silently watched as Erin wiped at her eyes.
-She raised a single leg.
+She raised a single feeler.

 “Human.
 You misunderstand me.
-Klbkch’s death in itself means little to me.
-Individuals die in service to the whole.
-That is natural.
+Klbkchhezeim’s death is…is.
+He is Antinium.
+Workers and Soldiers die, and if Liscor did not cause this, there is no need for war.
 But his death was wasted—needless.
 I am told he perished fighting Goblins.
+Goblins.
+Saving you.
 That is what I find unacceptable.”